 3. There is always something new

-While one might think that playing the same type of matches repeatedly will eventually get boring, the developers of PUBG ensure that this doesn’t happen.
+While one might think that playing the same type of match repeatedly will eventually get boring, the developers of PUBG ensure that this doesn’t happen.
 After every few months, an update to the game will bring some sort of novelty to the gaming experience that will rejuvenate your interest in the game.
 These updates are in the form of new maps (while there was initially only one map, the game now offers four very different maps to choose from), various gaming modes with different sets of rules, and limited time events thus providing you with continuous entertainment over time.

 4. Latency Issues